brunodpoliveira/Fallout1DemoAI/README.md

 tab.
 Click Update now.

 ## TODO
-- Fix the pause/movement logic so that NPCs will stop moving while paused
 - Split the map into sectors (locations) and send them to these locations to test the pathfinding
 - Add an Action Model: if the NPC says "we'll meet at the town square" the Action Model will set the NPC to move to the town square, and engage the pathfinding to make them move.
 If they say